sjbutler/mdsc/README.md

 mdsc (multi-dictionary spell checker) is a library for checking the spelling of individual words, using more than one dictionary.
-It is designed, initially, to be a component in an identifier name recommendation system that is a product of the doctoral research of the author, Simon Butler.
+It is designed, initially, to be a component in an identifier name convention checking system that is a product of the doctoral research of the author, Simon Butler.
 See http://www.facetus.org.uk/research for more details